mathesar-foundation/mathesar-wiki/design/specs/table_inspector.md

 - Directly click on the inspector toggle located in the table toolbar to hide the table inspector.

+Persisting the visibility state

+- The visibility state of the table inspector will not be saved in any persisted storage, whenever the user navigates to a table, it will be opened initially.

 ### Positioning

 When users enable the table inspector, a panel will appear on the right side of the screen, sharing the same container as the table and pushing its contents rather than being stacked on top of it.